jun-csbio/DockEva/README.md

 # DockEva
-DockEva: a fast open-source tool for atom mapping and docking evaluation of symmetric molecules
+DockEva: a fast open-source tool for atom mapping and docking evaluation of symmetric small molecules

-There are lots of highly symmetric molecules.
-Correctly evaluateing the ligand docking .
+Correctly comparing two poses of symmetric small molecule ligands in fast is of significance important for the development of the fields of receptor-ligand docking and complex structure prediction.
+DockEva can xxx.
+In average, its speed is xxxx.

 ## Pre-requisite:
     - g++